 As part of the LTMS effort, the Dredged Material Management Office (DMMO) was created in 1995.
-It is a joint program of the BCDC, the San Francisco Bay RWQCB, the State Lands Commission, the Corps, and the U.S. EPA.
+It is a joint program of the San Francisco Bay Conservation and Development Commission, the San Francisco Bay Regional Water Quality Control Board, the California State Lands Commission, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.
 Also participating are the California Department of Fish and Game, the National Marine Fisheries Service, and the U.S. Fish and Wildlife Service.
-The purpose of the DMMO is to make the dredging permitting process more efficient and less cumbersome for applicants and agencies alike.
-This is accomplished by (1) joint review of project-specific sampling and analysis plans and review of the results of the sediment quality sampling, (2) joint review of suitability determinations for material proposed for disposal in San Francisco Bay (See Figure 2) and (3) allowing applicants to fill out one application form, which the agencies then jointly review at bi-weekly meetings before issuing their respective authorizations.
-The DMMO is also intended to increase efficiency and coordination between the member agencies and to foster a comprehensive and consolidated approach to handling dredged material management issues.
+The purpose of the Dredged Material Management Office is to make the dredging permitting process more efficient and less cumbersome for applicants and agencies alike.
+This is accomplished by: 1) joint review of project-specific sampling and analysis plans and review of the results of the sediment quality sampling, 2) joint review of suitability determinations for material proposed for disposal in San Francisco Bay (see Figure 2), and 3) allowing applicants to fill out one application form, which the agencies then jointly review at biweekly meetings before issuing their respective authorizations.
+The Dredged Material Management Office is also intended to increase efficiency and coordination between the member agencies and to foster a comprehensive and consolidated approach to handling dredged material management issues.

 The LTMS is designed to develop technically feasible, economically prudent, and environmentally acceptable long-term solutions over the next fifty years.
-Ocean, in-bay, and upland disposal sites will be evaluated, as well as the potential for using clean dredged materials to create wetlands or restore levees.
+Ocean, in-Bay, and upland disposal sites will be evaluated, as will the potential for using clean dredged materials to create wetlands or restore levees.

-Capitalizing on the valuable work of the LTMS many of the dredging activities recommended in the 1993 Dredging and Waterway Modification program were drawn from its workplan.
-In addition, activities to specifically address waterway modification were developed such as shoreline protection and the acquisition of buffer areas.
+Capitalizing on the valuable work of the LTMS, many of the dredging activities recommended in the 1993 CCMP's Dredging and Waterway Modification program were drawn from the LTMS workplan.
+In addition, activities to specifically address waterway modification were developed, such as shoreline protection and the acquisition of buffer areas.
 This program is intended to comprehensively address both dredging and waterway modification actions.